The Web address of this article is

 as well as logic.
 They are the main

-skills we depend on to get our personal and social needs met
+skills we depend on to get our personal and social needs met,

-throughout our lives - yet most people never study them!
+yet most people never study them!
 Have

 you?